ashima/webgl-diagnostic/README.md

 The ext_reg/ directory contains the scripts that the author uses to stay up-to-date on new WebGL extensions.
-These scripts make If-Not-Modified-Since requests using curl to reduce the burden on the Khronos host.
+These scripts make If-Not-Modified-Since requests using [curl](http://curl.haxx.se/) to reduce the burden on the Khronos host.

-##
+## Feedback

 Data updates?
 Bugs?
 Browser compatibility issues?
 Translations?
 We would love to hear from you!